 - Quickly view when your tasks have run and if they were successful.
 Restrict the list by task name, source volume, destination volume, or run date.
 Receive detailed information and advice on tasks that resulted in errors.

 Carbon Copy Cloner 6 definitely is a huge step upwards for Bombich over version 5.
 It runs faster and offers more features than ever for a fair price.
-Creating backup tasks is easy due to its drag and drop interface.
-A detailed ‘filter interface’ allows adjusting/choice of files for the backup job(s).
+Creating backup jobs is easy due to its drag and drop interface.
+A detailed 'filter interface' allows adjusting/choice of files for the backup job(s).
 Loads of options are available and a bootable clone is also part of the package.
-Carbon Copy Cloner is the easiest backup utility, providing full backup automation.
-You can’t go wrong with Carbon Copy Cloner 6.
+Carbon Copy Cloner is the easiest backup utility, providing full backup atomisation.